GW-DATS/dats6450-csfoundations/README.md

 ###  Course Description:

-- The purpose of this course is to provide students with an understanding of CS principles that will be required to work in the Data Science industry.
-The course was designed to enhance practical skills for Data Scientists entering the industry.
+- The purpose of this course is to provide students with an understanding of CS principles which will be useful for work in the Data Science industry.

 ### Learning Outcomes: